 Duration of statutory certificates

-The Swedish government has decided that all ships’ statutory certificates that expire on or after the 1st of April and before 31st December 2020 will remain valid for an additional 9 months from the original date of expiry of the certificate without a specific decision or approval from the Swedish Transport Agency or the RO.
+The Swedish government has decided that all ships’ statutory certificates that expire on or after the 1st of April 2020 and before 31st of May 2021 will remain valid for an additional 15 months from the original date of expiry of the certificate, but not longer than until the 30th of September 2021, without a specific decision or approval from the Swedish Transport Agency or the RO.

 Ship owners and Managing companies should arrange for the survey/audit/inspection of their vessels at the earliest opportunity.
 In the event that it is not possible for a shipowner to comply with the requirements concerning interval surveys and audits, including annual/periodical/intermediate/bottom- surveys, these may be postponed for a maximum of six months.